ioccc-src/winner/bugs.md

 This is a good question.
 The reason is we believe it better to fix some obvious
-problems: there were some bugs that would very possibly prevent it from working even if it was in i386 linux though Yusuke seemed to get it to work in an emulator so perhaps not.
+problems: there were some bugs that would very possibly prevent it from working even if it was in i386 linux though it did seem to work in an emulator, so perhaps not.
 Still it's better to have the type of the file pointer correct and so that the file can at least be opened in modern systems even if the compiler won't work there.

-Also the supplementary program, which did not work at all, was fixed (by Cody) and it can be run by itself for fun in modern systems, which was not possible before the fixes there.
+Also the supplementary program, which did not work at all, was fixed and it can be run by itself for fun in modern systems, which was not possible before the fixes there.

 <div id="2001_cheong">